Neural-Systems-at-UIO/QUINT_workflow/docs/QUINTintro.rst

 **What is the QUINT workflow?**
 =================================

 The QUINT workflow supports the analysis of 2D rodent brain microscopy data, enabling brain-wide mapping and regional quantification using a reference brain atlas.
 The workflow is used to quantify cells and establish maps of cell distribution, receptor densities, connectivity patterns or pathological protein accumulation in the brain.
+Different experimental datasets can be registered to the same atlas allowing spatial integration, analysis and navigation within a standardised coordinate system.

-It combines the use of a series of standalone desktop applications with graphical user interfaces (GUI), no coding ability required.
+The QUINT workflow combines the use of a series of standalone desktop applications with graphical user interfaces (GUI), no coding ability required.

 .. image:: images/QUINT_image.PNG